Sayings of Jesus: “Hate Your Family”!

 I’ve written a series of articles about “sayings of Jesus” over the last couple of years (there’s a search facility on the main blog page if you want to view them).
 Some may be challenging sayings, but I think they’ve all been ‘nice’ ones.
 In fact, you’d expect them to be ‘nice’ because we all know Jesus is ‘nice.’
 So what are we supposed to do with this one?

-Part of me was thinking, I will do a swerve around this and go for something easier.
+Part of me was thinking I would do a swerve around this one and go for something easier.
 Not least because—although I am slightly parodying ‘nice’ here—my paradigm on Jesus is that he is, genuinely, nice!
 Do I really want to grapple with a saying that seems to suggest otherwise?
-Should discretion be the better part of valour, or would that really be cowardice?
+Should discretion be the better part of valour, or would that just be cowardice?

-Before we go any further, let’s look at the actual text in Luke 14:25–27, rather than relying on my paraphrase in the title.
+Before we go any further, let’s look at the whole text, in Luke 14:25–27, rather than relying on my paraphrase in the title.

 Large crowds were travelling with Jesus, and turning to them he said: ‘If anyone comes to me and does not hate father and mother, wife and children, brothers and sisters – yes, even their own life – such a person cannot be my disciple.
 And whoever does not carry their cross and follow me cannot be my disciple.